-Did you know that plants also underwent an evolutionary process just like all other living organisms?
-The group of plants that we call gymnosperms is a major evidence for this.
+Did you know that plants also underwent evolution just like all other living organisms?
+The group of plants that we call gymnosperms is major evidence for this.
 These plants were the first to develop seeds.
-Seeds are an efficient system of dispersal and this mechanism ensures that new plants can grow almost anywhere, not necessarily next to the parent plant.
+Seeds are an efficient system of dispersal.
+Moreover, this mechanism ensures that new plants can grow almost anywhere.
+And not necessarily next to the parent plant.
 Let us learn more about these gymnosperms.

 What are Gymnosperms?

-The term Gymnosperms means naked seeds.
-These plants do not have flowers and hence the seeds do not form inside any specialized structure like the ovary seen in the other group of plants i.e. angiosperms.
-Rather, the seeds develop in on the surface of the reproductive structures of the plants and are visible as cones on maturity.
-The seeds can sometimes be found on short stalks too.
+Gymnosperm means naked seed.
+These plants do not have flowers.
+And so, the seeds are not enclosed inside any specialized structure like the ovary seen in the other group of plants i.e. angiosperms.
+Rather, the seeds develop on the surface of the reproductive structures of the plants.
+Thus are visible as cones on maturity.
+Sometimes we can find the seeds on small stalks too.

 Features of Gymnosperms

 The plant body shows differentiation and is divided into leaves, stem, and roots.
-The leaves are generally needle-like with a thick cuticle and sunken stomata, generally seen in conifers.
+The leaves are needle-like with a thick cuticle and sunken stomata, as seen in conifers.
 This feature helps in the reduction of water loss due to transpiration.

-The root system present in the gymnosperms is taproot system.
+The root system present in the gymnosperms is the taproot system.
 In some plants, these roots have an association with fungi and form mycorrhiza, e.g. Pinus.
-In a few other species like the Cycas plant, the roots are in the form of specialized roots called coralloid roots and are associated with nitrogen-fixing cyanobacteria.
+While in a few other species like the Cycas plant, the roots are in the form of specialized roots called coralloid roots and are associated with nitrogen-fixing cyanobacteria.
 These plants are also vascular, with both xylem and phloem being present.

-In gymnosperms, the reproductive structure is called a strobilus or a cone.
-Both male and female strobili can be present on the same tree (seen in Pinus) or on different trees (seen in Cycas).
+Strobilus or cone is the reproductive structure of gymnosperms.
+Both male and female strobili can be present on the same (seen in Pinus) or on different trees (seen in Cycas).
 Gymnosperm plants are heterosporous.
 They produce different spores, which are the haploid microspores and megaspores.

 Male Cones – the male strobili or male cones have microsporophylls, which have the microsporangia that produce the haploid microspores.
 Some of these microspores develop into male gametes called the pollen grains, while the rest degenerate.